Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Gyotin screwed up his resolve and forged on, with a quick look around the room for support.
 "My Father, we were discussing a solution to a thorny bramble of problems.
-I fear...you will not enjoy the conversation."
+I fear... you will not enjoy the conversation."

 The only response was a deadpan look back at him.
 Finally, the Great Father growled, "Ain't much I've enjoyed since this started, Gyotin.
 No reason 'fer it